-The US has got a strict restriction for off-campus work.
+The US has strict restrictions on off-campus work.
 International students are only allowed to work for a maximum of 20 hours a week on campus.
 It’s entirely different in the UK, where international students in tier 4 are allowed to work 20 hours per week off-campus.

 There are residential halls for students in both UK and US.
-However, it is easy to have your bedroom in the UK while in the US you may have to share a bedroom with other students.
-Off-campus and private house type of accommodation is available after the first year for the US students.
+However, it is easy to have your own bedroom in the UK while in the US you may have to share a bedroom with other students.
+Off-campus and private house types of accommodation are available after the first year for the US students.
 In the UK, dormitories are self-catered while the US counterpart often offers full dining option for the students.